kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been accepted to the 2020-2021 class of Google’s CS Research Mentorship Program (CSRMP)!
 - I have been accepted to the 2021 CRA-WP Grad Cohort for Women, which will be held remotely.
 - I have been invited to be a reviewer for the Distributed and Private Machine Learning (DPML) workshop at ICLR 2021
+- I have been accepted to participate in the FAccT Doctoral Consortium 2021!

 ## 2020